JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 console.log(timer) // ReferenceError: timer is not defined
 ```

-The `const` variable can't be redefined, but it is mutable:
+When assigning a `const` variable a value, such as `const a = 5`, `a` _contains_ the value `5`.
+If we assign an array or object to a `const`, instead of assigning a direct value, the variable points to a reference in memory of that object.
+This means that while a `const` value can't be redefined, `const` arrays and objects are still mutable:

 ```
 const humans = []